Have you ever wondered if it is possible to

 When double glazing was in its infancy, although seen as a huge step forward in energy efficiency over single glazing, it still had a long way to go.

-Huge advances have been made in the manufacture of the glass sealed units in recent years, one such example is our new ‘Heat-Guard Plus’ sealed units.
+Huge advances have been made in the manufacture of the glass sealed units in recent years, one such example are our new ‘Heat-Guard Plus’ sealed units.

 We can Upgrade your Glass

-If your existing windows or conservatory came with standard units, in most instances we are able to change these, upgrading them to our Heat-Guard Plus units.
+If your existing windows or conservatory came with standard, air filled sealed units, in most instances we are able to change them (subject tous carry out a survey), upgrading them to our Heat-Guard Plus units.

-In doing this you will experience a marked improvement in the comfort of your home as well as in reducing fuel bills for years to come.
+By doing this you will experience a marked improvement in the comfort of your home as well as a reduction in fuel bills for years to come.